Home > HVAC Maintenance > How to Fix a Leaking Ice Machine: A DIY Guide

 Sometimes, the problem isn’t a broken part but the machine’s setup.
 If the ice machine isn’t perfectly level, the water in the ice tray can sit at an angle and spill over the edge during the filling cycle.
 It’s a simple fix, but one that’s often overlooked.
 Additionally, loose fittings or connections from the initial installation can easily cause leaks.
 This is why professional commercial refrigeration sales and installation are so important to prevent issues from the start.
 Double-check that the machine is stable and all connections are tight.

-Spot the Signs of a Malfunctioning Ice Machine
+Warning Signs of a Leaking Ice Machine

 A leaking ice machine usually gives you warning signs before it becomes a major problem.
 Paying attention to these clues helps you catch issues early and prevent a small drip from turning into a big mess.
 From strange sounds to changes in ice quality, here’s what to look for.